PP Woven Bags & Raffia Recycling Line

 - Water loop can be configured for open or closed operation.

-Hot Washer Specifications
+Hot Washer

 - Operation Mode: Continuous or batch (by contamination)